-1. Participation.
+- 1. Participation.
 Participation includes in-class group activities.
-Participation points can be gained only from in-class exercises.
-Credit is based not on whether you got the right answer, but only on whether you tried.
-If you are sick and miss a participation point you may email me for an alternative assignment before class starts.
+Participation points can only be gained from in-class exercises.
+Credit is based not at all on whether you got the right answer, but only on whether you tried.
+If you are sick and miss a participation point, you may post a news article about statistics on the discussion board.
+You must include a brief write-up about the article (including a discussion of the statistics in the article) in the post.
+The article must be recent (within past week) and the post must be made within 2 days of the absence.
+This can be used to make up only 2 absences. - 2.
+Homework.

-2. Homework.
 Homework assignments are due in lab each week beginning week 2 (at the beginning of your lab session).
 Some problems will be completed "by hand", some using PASW, and some using both methods.
 Turn homework in on time!
 Late homework, which is any assignment turned in after the beginning of your lab on the day it is due, earns no credit.
 You may drop your lowest homework score if you turn in all of the homework by the last day of lecture.
 If you miss an assignment you will receive a 0 and that will count as your lowest score.
-Furthermore, if you complete all homework assignments, you will earn 5% of your total course grade, but you must complete all of assignments in order to receive this 5%.
+Furthermore, if you complete all homework assignments, you will earn 5% of your total course grade, but you must complete all of assignments in order to receive this 5%. - 3.
+Quizzes.

-3. Quizzes.
 You will have 40 minutes to complete each quiz (half of a lecture period).
 Be on time!!
-You will not be given extra time if you arrive late.
 Quizzes will cover all material since the previous quiz and will be primarily multiple choice and T/F format.
 Quizzes are closed book and are completed individually.
 Calculators are unnecessary as quizzes will test your knowledge of conceptual material rather than your ability to perform calculations.
 On quiz days, we will have a half lecture for 40 minutes following the quiz.
 You may sit quietly or leave and return if you finish a quiz early but you may not leave the room until I have your scantron form.
 Absolutely no texting or other use of electronic devices during scheduled quiz time.
-On the final day of lecture, you will have 35 minutes to complete quiz 5, followed by 35 minutes to complete the make-up quiz.

-4. Books & Calculator.
+At the end of the term, you will have the option of taking a "make-up" quiz, which will replace the lowest of your 5 quiz scores.
+Therefore, if you miss a quiz (and have a score of 0 for that quiz), the makeup quiz can be used to replace that.
+This is the only option for making up missed quizzes no exceptions!
+On the final day of lecture, you will have 35 minutes to complete quiz 5, followed by 35 minutes to complete the make-up quiz. - 4.
+Books & Calculator.
 The required text is Gravetter & Wallnau, Essentials of Statistics for the Behavioral Sciences, 7th edition.
 The edition is new this year and the assigned problems are different from the old edition, so make sure you complete the homework problems from the correct edition if you have an older version.
 Read assigned chapters before class and do Learning Checks as you encounter them.
 Reread if you encounter trouble on a Learning Check.
 The second time, you will understand more.
 You will also need a hand-held calculator that can do single variable statistics.
 No need for graphing calculators.
 Bring calculator & text to class.

-SPECIAL NEEDS